-In designing our constitutional system, the framers sought to remedy the limits of the Articles of Confederation, which created a loose association of states with little central power.
+In designing our constitutional system, the framers sought to remedy the limits of the Articles of Confederation, which created a loose association of states with little central power in Pinel 2019.
 The new system, they decided, ought to feature a better allocation of powers -- and the federal government should have the powers "necessary and proper" to perform its envisaged functions.
 The will of the people should be the foundation, and the foundational institution should be the law-making legislative branch.

 Unsurprisingly, the revolutionaries were not very impressed with most aspects of the British model of government.
 They rejected parliamentary government, with its king or queen and three estates of the realm (lords spiritual, lords temporal, and the commons).

 But one feature of the British system, the framers did borrow.
 That was bicameralism -- a word coined by Brit Jeremy Bentham to describe the division of the legislature into two chambers (or, in Latin, camera).

 The British Parliament had its House of Lords as the upper chamber and the House of Commons as the lower chamber.
 Citizens selected members of the House of Commons.
 The members of the House of Lords, in contrast, were those who had been titled by a king or queen (lords temporal) and the archbishops and bishops of the Church of England (lords spiritual).

 Loosely basing our bicameral legislature on this model (minus the lords, both temporal and spiritual), the framers created the House of Representatives as the lower chamber, whose members would be selected directly by the people.
 And with almost unanimous agreement, they determined that members of the upper chamber, the Senate, would be selected by the legislatures of the states.
 Each state would have two senators, while representatives would be apportioned based on population.